-The problem with creating this type of information, however, is that it takes a huge amount of time and resources.
-You have to do a ton of data sorting, researching and organizing, checking the accuracy of your facts, content writing and editing (or hire someone to do this for you), and then make sure that this information is continually up-to-date.
-As you can imagine, this not only involves a huge amount of work but most of the information you are dealing with is beyond your control.
+To create and publish this kind of information, however, involves an enormous amount of work and resources.
+You have to filter through, gather, and organize a lot of information, check your facts, write and edit content (or hire someone to do this for you), and then make sure that this information is continually up-to-date.
+As you can imagine, this not only involves a huge amount of work but most of the information you are dealing with is well beyond your control.

-Thankfully, there is a much simpler way to keep your site readers up-to-date with the latest information.
+Fortunately, there is a much easier way to keep your site readers up-to-date with your information.

 It’s called RSS …

-(RSS is the easiest way to provide your readers with up-to-date information)
+(RSS - The easiest way to provide your readers with the latest information)

 The Ultimate Guide To WordPress RSS

-- RSS, which, according to some stands for RDF Site Summary, is more commonly referred to now as Really Simple Syndication.
-It can also be referred to as a “feed” or “web feed”.
+- RSS, which, according to some experts is an acronym for Rich Site Summary, is more commonly referred to now as Really Simple Syndication.
+It is often referred to as a “feed” or “news feed”.

-- RSS allows content publishers to automatically syndicate their content to save users time from having to keep revisiting their site to check for updates.
+- RSS lets content publishers automatically syndicate their content to save users time from having to keep revisiting sites to check for updates.

-- Many sites and software applications also let you combine many RSS feeds to display news and updates sourced from multiple sites.
+- Many sites and software tools also let you combine many RSS feeds to receive news and updates sourced from multiple websites.

-In this in-depth article, we explain how to find your WordPress RSS feed, how to syndicate your content online using RSS, and how to add someone else’s content to your site via their RSS feed.
+In this detailed guide, we show you where to find your WordPress RSS feed, how to use your WordPress RSS feed to get your content syndicated online, and how to add someone else’s content to your site using RSS feeds.

 RSS (Really Simple Syndication) Feeds

-Content syndication is a powerful (and legitimate) way of sharing web content.
-Feeds provide online users with a way to keep up with the latest information posted on different websites.
+Content syndication is a really powerful (and legitimate) method used for sharing web content.
+Feeds provide an easy way for online users to keep up with the latest information posted on websites and blogs they are interested in.

 First, let’s look at content syndication.